Aerolite1/Seefo/README.md

 A (badly made) python version of SeedTypeInfo by panda4994 with some elements/tools from Cubiomes by Cubitect

+# Features:

-Can make large lists of posible strings for an integer seed
+Can make large lists of possible strings for an integer seed

-Can save all 2^16 sister seeds to an output file
+Can save all 2^16 sister integer seeds to an output file

+Can translate str to int and int to str

+Can take a string input and create more strings that result in the same seed

+Can copy all sister seeds from a string and save it as a file

 Instructions:
 1. Download either the py OR exe